BonoboPLC/bonoboplc_wiki/games/raffles.md

 - Cash Prizes
 - Cash Accumulator

-You can customize the following for your raffles:
+**You can customize the following for your raffles:**

-Total Tickets Avaiable for sale
+- Total Tickets Avaiable for sale
-Price of each ticket
+- Price of each ticket
-Contribution to prize pool vs. the operation from each ticket Prizes
+- Contribution to prize pool vs. the operation from each ticket
+- Prizes
+- Logos, terms and description